sid13-d/PlacesApp/README.md

 # Project Name

 Welcome to the PlacesApp repository!
-This project [brief description].
+I created this project so that you can add all the places you wanna go the main aim was not that the main aim was to learn how to handle http request in React which I learned through this small side project.

 ## Getting Started